A CU Medicine provider.

 - Volunteer activities

-I am dedicated to teaching good burn and frostbite care throughout the United States both by offering free lectures, speaking at conferences and teaching frequent Advanced Burn Life Support Courses.
+I am dedicated to teaching acute burn and frostbite care throughout the United States both by offering educational lectures, speaking at conferences and teaching frequent Advanced Burn Life Support Courses.
 I have also previously worked very closely with LifeSource of Minnesota as their critical care chair.
 LifeSource is the non-profit organization dedicated to saving lives through organ and tissue donation in the Upper Midwest.
 They serve more than 6 million people in communities across Minnesota, North Dakota, South Dakota and portions of western Wisconsin